azumieflare/tp/docs/UserGuide.md

 NAME : Only alphanumeric characters and spaces

-PHONE_NUMBER : Should be an 8 digit number beginning with either 6, 8 or 9
+PHONE_NUMBER : An 8 digit number beginning with either 6, 8 or 9

 EMAIL : Should be of the format local-part@domain and adhere to the following constraints,